 - Region-specific restrictions

 - User latency by region

 - Balance between low latency and simplicity

 - An independent geographic area where you run your resources.
 Each region consists of zones, typically at least three zones.
 Locations within regions tend to have round-trip network latencies of <1ms in the 95th percentile.

-- A deployment area for GCP resources within a region.
+- A deployment area for Google Cloud resources within a region.
 Zones are designed to be independent from each other: power, cooling, networking, and control planes are isolated from other zones.
 Single failure events usually affect only a single zone.

 - Compute Engine resources

 - Resources in Compute Engine, such as Virtual machine instances, are deployed in a zone within a region.
 Other products, such as Google Kubernetes Engine and Dataflow, use Compute Engine resources and therefore, can be deployed in the same regions or zone.